 Is crawlable the same as indexable?

-No. Crawlable means search engines can request the URL.
+No. Crawlable means search engines can fetch the URL.
 Indexable means the page is allowed to be considered for search results.
-A page can be crawlable but not indexable if it has a noindex tag or canonical points elsewhere.
+A noindex directive can exclude a crawlable page.
+A canonical is a separate hint about the preferred URL.

 Can a page be indexable but not indexed?